2025 CONGRESSIONAL RESOLUTION

 Join us!
 If you are part of an organization, ask your organization to endorse the resolution here.

-Endorsed by 80+ leading green, youth-led, environmental justice, health, educational, faith, and intergenerational organizations: 198 methods, 350 chapters, Capitol Hill Academy, Chesapeake Climate Action Network, Earth Guardians, Elders Climate Action chapters, Food & Water Watch, Friends of the Earth, Interfaith Power & Light chapters, People Power United, Third Act chapters, Young Democrats of America Environmental Caucus, Youth v.
+We are grateful for endorsements from 100+ leading green, youth-led, environmental justice, health, educational, faith, business, and intergenerational organizations: Action for the Climate Emergency, Biodiversity for a Livable Climate, Capitol Hill Academy, Center for Biological Diversity, Chesapeake Climate Action Network, DNC Council on the Environment and Climate Crisis, Earth Guardians, Elders Climate Action chapters, Extinction Rebellion Portland, Food & Water Watch, Friends of the Earth, Interfaith Moral Action on Climate, Interfaith Power & Light chapters, Mothers Out Front, Physicians for Social Responsibility, Port Arthur Community Action Network, Third Act DC, VA and chapters, 350.org and chapters, Youth v.
 Oil, and Zero Hour.

 Check out the up-to-date list of endorsements here.